We’re all stuck at home

 Well, most of us are anyway.
 And after a while, things get a little lonely.
 Even if you have folks at home with you, and even if you really like them, it can be a huge relief to see other faces.
 To hear from family and friends.
 To be social.

 Luckily there are lots of ways to put your face in front of someone else’s.
 Over the last several years these tools have gotten much easier to use, more reliable, and MUCH more affordable.
 Below are 6 options for being social while you self-isolate.
-And if you still can’t find one you like or you’re having trouble, stop by the Nerd Butler Helpdesk to get some friendly and free tech assistance.

 - Up to 8 people in a video chat